Nuclear power phase-out: Philippines

+In the Philippines, in 2004, President Gloria Macapagal Arroyo outlined her energy policy.
+Regarding nuclear energy, she made public plans to convert the (completed but never commissioned) Bataan Nuclear Power Plant (BNPP) into a gas-powered facility.
+These plans did not come to fruition, and by 2024, the government of President Bongbong Marcos signed an agreement with Korea Hydro & Nuclear Power, for the latter to conduct a feasibility study on refurbishing the BNPP and commissioning it into service in its originally intended configuration of a nuclear power station.

 South Korea

 In 2017, responding to widespread public concerns after the Fukushima Daiichi nuclear disaster in Japan, the high earthquake risk in South Korea, and a 2013 nuclear scandal involving the use of counterfeit parts, the new government of President Moon Jae-in had decided to gradually phase out nuclear power in South Korea.
 Such decision, however, was met with widespread criticism regarding its political transparency and various doubts regarding its process.
-This was especially highlighted when the construction of Shin Gori unit 5 and 6 were unilaterally stopped by the government.
-Being faced with stark criticism, the construction of Shin Gori unit 5 and 6 were eventually restarted.
+This was especially highlighted when the construction of Shin Gori units 5 and 6 were unilaterally stopped by the government.
+Being faced with stark criticism, the construction of Shin Gori units 5 and 6 were eventually restarted.

-Later into the administrative period, Moon Jae-in government and its nuclear phase-out policy is facing heavier criticism than before, from both the opposing parties as well as general public due to lack of realistic alternative, consequential increase in electricity price, negative effects on the related industries, public consensus of needs to reduce carbon footprint and the decrease of popularity due to other political and economical failures.
-Surveys from 2021 shows that the support for nuclear phase out has drastically reduced, although the details differ from majority support to majority disapproval depending on the survey.
+Later into the administrative period, the Moon Jae-in government and its nuclear phase-out policy is facing heavier criticism than before, from both the opposing parties as well as general public due to lack of realistic alternative, consequential increase in electricity price, negative effects on the related industries, public consensus of needs to reduce carbon footprint and the decrease of popularity due to other political and economic failures.
+Surveys from 2021 show that the support for nuclear phase out has drastically reduced, although the details differ from majority support to majority disapproval depending on the survey.
 President Moon reversed his government's nuclear phaseout policy just before the election in February 2022.

-In the 2022 election candidate Yoon Seok-Yeol promised to cancel the phase out if elected and continue running all plants as long as they safely could be develop new technology and become a global export powerhouse.
-Yoon went on to win a very close election in what was seen as a big win for the nuclear sector.
+In the 2022 election, candidate Yoon Seok-Yeol promised to cancel the phase out if elected and continue running all plants as long as they safely could be operated, develop new technology and become a global export powerhouse.
+Yoon went on to win a close election in what was seen as a big win for the nuclear sector.